 Business Link helps entrepreneurs navigate the steps toward starting their own businesses by providing one-on-one support through its business advisors.
 They have great online resources such as the , which covers the major items you’ll need to get your business started or their market validation tools, which give you the basics on how to figure out if you have a market of paying customers.
 They also have services such as Ask a Legal Expert and the Immigrant Entrepreneur Program.

 The following programs are delivered by TEC Edmonton and supported by ERIN and Alberta Innovates:

 Entrepreneurs’ Organization (EO) is a global, peer-to-peer network of business owners in 60 countries.

 Staff, students & alumni of Edmonton post-secondary institutions

-ERIN recently launched an Executive-in-Residence (EIR) program for Edmonton based post-secondary institutions.
+ERIN recently launched the Business Development Support Program, which matches students and staff with subject matter experts.
+ERIN also runs the Executive-in-Residence (EIR) program for Edmonton based post-secondary institutions.
 The relevant EIR for each institution is list below.

 University of Alberta

-The ERIN Post-Secondary Mentor for the University of Alberta is Ryan Heit.
+The ERIN Post-Secondary Mentor for the University of Alberta is Luke Butterworth.